mcreng/SmartCarSWTutorial18/2_intermediate.md

 ## Author: Dipsy Wong

-### This section is, IDK...

  #### Preprocessor directives

-Preprocessor directives are some code for the compiler to read.
+Preprocessor directives are some codes for the compiler to read.
 During the compile time, the compiler will compile the code according to the preprocessor directives by replacing the code to be compiled.

 ###### A.`#define`